 The game that works small but has a thousand justifications for its events beats an abstracted mathematical model of "this thus this".
 Tropico (I prefer 3) doesn't feel like it judges or condemns any actions, want sweatshops pumping out cheap exports?
 Your rivals in the intellectual faction will struggle to oppose you when the island lacks education facilities and their faction is starved of new members.

-Its a class above the maths models guys because you can watch the problem playing out and see where the starvation (or crime of various sources of dissatisfaction victims live/lived.I'm failing to writing a blog, specifically about playing games the wrong way
+Its a class above the maths models guys because you can watch the problem playing out and see where the starvation (or crime of various sources of dissatisfaction victims live/lived.I am once again writing a blog, vaguely about playing games the wrong way

 One of the best political games I've played is Conflict: Middle East Political Simulator